 - instruct the reading practice and stimulate passion for books, works of art, and culture;

-- Teach the rules of synthetic writing;
+- teach the rules of synthetic writing;

-- Instruct an informed practice of new technologies and online social networks.
+- foster an informed practice of new technologies and online social networks.

 The available documentation includes: